wokast/RePrimAnd/_sources/notation.rst.txt

 Computing temperature/entropy is the only place where the value of :math:`m_B` might be used in the code.

+The library contains convenient utilities to handle all unit conversions in a consistent and readable manner, see :cpp:class:`~EOS_Toolkit::units`.

 Primitive variables
 ^^^^^^^^^^^^^^^^^^^